rveciana/BasemapTutorial/docs/plotting_data.rst

 * The elevation data is plotted with the terrain colormap and with an alpha value to allow viewing both layers at once
 * Note that the extent hasn't been set, since the map extent is the same as the image extension

-The second example shows how to add a logo directly on the map or on a new created axie:
+The second example shows how to add a logo directly on the map or on a new created axis:

 .. literalinclude:: ../code_examples/plotting_data/imshow_logo.py